OUR ROLE IN THE COMMUNITY:

 'Helping People in Need in Jersey'

-- To provide equipment or any other physical aspect that enables that group to benefit Islanders, especially when they can otherwise not afford to do so – e.g. Woman’s hostel equipment.
+- To provide equipment or any other physical aspect that enables that group to benefit Islanders, especially when they cannot otherwise afford to do so – e.g. woman’s hostel equipment.

 - The staffing of such facilities – as with Woman’s Refuge, Brighter Futures, Family Nursing and Home Care, Jersey Child Care Trust.

 - For smaller cases we give direct assistance to individuals in dire need, even offering the basics such as food.

 - Work with schools to support talented but disadvantaged young people to have access to music lessons and off-island trips including visits to universities.